RafaGago/mini-async-log-c/readme.md

 - It allows adding custom logging for additional data types.

-- It almost doesn't leak any C function or data type to the global namespace, and the few they do are prefixed.
+- It almost doesn't leak any C function or data type to the global namespace, and the few they do are prefixed with "malc_".

 Design
 ======